Audience Event Onboarding

 already set-up on your website, you can use the same Pixel ID for your browser

-data partner, ask your client to locate their advertiser ID in the Admin
+a data partner, ask your client to locate their advertiser ID in the Admin

 section of the MediaMath platform or to reach out to their account team for

 **UUID** (mt_uuid) is a required parameter and a string.
-Accepted values in
+Accepted values

-Connected TV device IDs.
+and Connected TV device IDs.
+For format, acceptance details, and usage notes,

 **Source** (source) is a required parameter and a string.
 You'll append